natgo/wt-wiki-scraper/wikitext-transpiled/ground/Cobra%20King.md

 |}
 '''Notes''':

-* As they are modeled by sets of 2, shells disappear from the rack only after you fire both shells in the set.
+* As they are modelled by sets of 2, shells disappear from the rack only after you've fired both shells in the set.
-* Turret empty: 100&nbsp;''(+4)'' shells.
+* Floor left rack only: 50&nbsp;''(+54)'' shells.
+{{Clear}}

 === Machine guns ===
 {{Specs-Tank-Weapon|2}}